Yma o Hyd: Football

-By 2019, songs that were more associated with Welsh rugby crowds were being sung by soccer fans at Wales international matches at the Cardiff City Stadium, and the song became an unofficial anthem for supporters of Wrexham AFC and Cardiff City FC.
+By 2019, songs that were more associated with Welsh rugby crowds were being sung by association football fans at Wales international matches at the Cardiff City Stadium, and the song became an unofficial anthem for supporters of Wrexham AFC and Cardiff City FC.

 The Wales player Chris Gunter brought the song to the attention of the national squad during their 2022 FIFA World Cup qualification campaign, playing it "every day before training and on the coach" Welsh players made a request for Iwan to perform live before Wales' penultimate game of the campaign.
 Iwan accepted, playing the song before Wales won the game 2–1.
 Iwan was again invited to perform before Wales' final match of the qualification campaign which they also won, qualifying for their first World Cup since 1958.

 A new version of the song was recorded as the official song for Wales at the 2022 FIFA World Cup.